Journey to Kreisia

 - Moderate party customization through special equipment and accessories

-- Likeable hero
+- Likeable party members

 - Heavily predictable story